TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/ManagingTranslations.rst

 Feature toggle (9 LTS only)
 ---------------------------
 Since **TYPO3 9.5.14** it is possible to use :ref:`Crowdin <xliff-translating-server-crowdin>` as translation server.
-This can be configured in the Install Tool at Settings > Feature Toggles > `newTranslationServer`.
+This can be configured in the Install Tool at :guilabel:`Settings > Feature Toggles > newTranslationServer`.

 .. tip::